sodexx7/BlockMagic_Swap/SwapContractsTODO.md

 # todo list

-1. profit calculation is wrong when all all legs's price are down. like leg1 -7%, leg2 -8%
+1. ~~profit calculation is wrong when all legs's price are down. like leg1 -7%, leg2 -8%~~
+   - Bear and bull market test added
+   - Profit calculation seems correct after test

 2. Management the ownerships for priceFeeds,YieldStrategys,CryptoSwap